mindspore-ai/docs/docs/lite/docs/source_en/use/image_processing.md

 InitFromPixel(pixel_ptr, LPixelType::RGBA2GRAY, LDataType::UINT8, rgba_mat.cols, rgba_mat.rows, lite_mat_bgr);
 ```

-## Optional image preprocessing operator
+## Optional image preprocessing operation

-The image processing operators here can be used in any combination according to the actual situation.
+The image processing operations here can be used in any combination according to the actual situation.

 ### Resize image